kyzmitch/Cotton/README.md

 -----------------
 - IntelliJ IDEA 2022.3.2 (this is not latest version to avoid Android plugin error) or latest 2023.2.4 CE
 - Xcode 14.2 or 15.0 are supported
-- Android Studio 2022.1.1 (Elecric Eel)
+- Android Studio Giraffe | 2022.3.1 Patch 2

 - Swift 5.7
-- Kotlin 1.7.21 (not 1.8.0 because of used Android Studio stable version)
+- Kotlin 1.9 (1.9 is bundled with Giraffe)
 - Gradle 7.3 (Kotlin 1.8.0 fully supports Gradle versions 7.2 and 7.3)